 Notwithstanding the dilemma, they have also looked for a strong economic co-operation to foster each other’s growth and are vying for International support to their economy.
 As a matter of fact India and China granted each other the status of Most Favored nation in 1984.
 In a paper published in 2007, Rusko and Sashikumar are of the opinion that “Since they are in competition with other exporters and destination for investments, India and China realize they must reassure potential economic partners that security challenges will not disrupt the business environment”.
 I think this has been true to some extent.
 Therefore though insecurities are dominant factor in India-China relation, they are keen to mitigate its effect on the psyche of the foreign investors and other economic partners in order to maintain a regular flow of capital as well as transfer of technologies.
 This can only be achieved with gradual de-escalation at the site of possible confrontations.
 A war will not only cost them their resources but also prohibit potential economic partners in joining them.
 In this sense, China and India have become reluctant rivals.

 Irrespective of present development, one might be tempted to ask why India and Pakistan didn’t ever agree to do so.
 When we look at India-Pakistan case, things are a bit different.
 There are hardly any hidden intentions against each other.
 Both are aggressive towards each other at every front and their internal politics leave little chance for co-operation.
-Therefore in India and Pakistan’s case, there doesn’t exists any security dilemma.
+Therefore in India and Pakistan’s case, the security dilemma doesn't exist.
 The 2019 incident where Indian and Pakistani fighter jets clashed over disputed territories speaks volume.
 India nor Pakistan wants to be seen as the one compromising, hence the chances that any minor incident might escalate to a full-fledged war is extremely high.
 Therefore, stone pelting and fist fight between Indian and Pakistani soldiers are a distant possibility.